jaredtritz/jsonsails-readthedocs/source/module_ide/node_tree/root_node.rst

 Root Node
 =========

-Important points:

-* only node w/ parent property null
-* provides interface to manage the configuration
+There is always one root node and it cannot be deleted, root nodes are the only nodes with a null parent property.
+The root node is also the place where a module's configuration is managed.

 Props
 ^^^^^